 So, if you’ve been suppressing that bubbling pride in you just because you don’t want to come off as boastful or inconsiderate, now, you can finally let it out, knowing that this emotion is actually coming from a good place!

-How to be proud of yourself
+5 ways to be more proud of yourself

 Now that we’ve learned that being proud of ourselves does more good than harm, it’s time to start practicing it in our daily lives.
-Whether you’ve achieved something big or small, whether someone is watching or not, you should give yourselves those pats in the back!
+Whether you’ve achieved something big or small, whether someone is watching or not, you should give yourselves those pats on the back!